Aetopia/D3DKMTQueryVidPnExclusiveOwnership/README.md

         ```
 3. Switch to the application and have it acquire exclusive ownership.

-4. `D3DKMTQueryVidPnExclusiveOwnership.exe` will spawn a message box displaying the exclusive ownership status for the foreground process, switch to this window once the timeout has elapsed.
+4. `D3DKMTQueryVidPnExclusiveOwnership.exe` will spawn a message box displaying the owner type for the foreground process, switch to this window once the timeout has elapsed.

 - The following statuses are reported by the program: